-At the ETSU Gray Fossil Site & Museum, volunteers are our Most Valuable People!
-By joining our team, you become part of a unique group of dedicated individuals who can be found in nearly every area of the museum.
-Together with students, volunteers are crucial to our fieldwork activities, laboratory processing, fossil preparation, and managing our collections.
+At the Gray Fossil Site & Museum, volunteers are our Most Valuable People!
+By joining our team, you become part of a group of dedicated individuals who can be found in nearly every area of the museum.
+Together with staff and students, volunteers are crucial to our field work, laboratory processing, fossil preparation, and collections management.

-To become a volunteer, download a volunteer application online or pick one up at the museum.
-For more information please contact Shawn Haugrud at haugrud@etsu.edu.
+To become a volunteerdownload a volunteer application (click here) or pick one up at the museum.
+Send your completed application as an attached file on an email to Shawn Haugrud at haugrud@etsu.edu.

-Volunteers in the lab pick through fossil sediment to find microfossils, clean fossils, and reassemble them.
+In the Preparation Lab, volunteers participate in picking through sediment to find microfossils, and cleaning and reassembling larger fossils.
 These tasks take patience and a keen eye.
 New volunteers are trained thoroughly in basic techniques before advancing to more complex tasks.
-Volunteer opportunities in the lab are offered Tuesday through Saturday.

-Volunteers in the field assist with excavation of fossil material and wet-screening of site sediments.
-These volunteers are often the first to see new and exciting findings, such as rare or undocumented extinct species, before they even go into the lab!
+Out on the Fossil Site, volunteers assist in wet-screening of sediments and fossil excavation.
+These volunteers are often the first to see new and exciting findings before they even go into the lab!

 You don't need to have any prior experience, just a willingness to learn.
 Extensive training is provided.